 NOCN has developed a Pathways to Adulthood Programme Resource Pack for providers to use to deliver the programme.
-This pack is fully featured and has received great feedback from our pilot delivery partners.
-The pack is available digitally and in printed format and provides a handy resource to record progression.
+The pack is available digitally and provides a handy resource to record progression.

 To ensure the programme works in a real world situation, NOCN has been piloting it with five organisations.
 Each pilot is different in terms of size, context and type to ensure the final programme is thoroughly and rigorously market tested.

 It is intended that each young person should have a transition plan for their education, health and care needs, developed from a single multi-agency assessment.
 The NOCN Resource Pack can be used to bring together the elements of the plan, which avoids the need for multiple assessments and provides a co-ordinated and coherent approach to the development of an effective learning programme.